-Number

-[12.
-Certificate under the

-Succession 1889•

-Certificate Act,

-Proper fee

-amount or value).

-Three per centum on such

-When such amount or value exceeds fifty thousand -rupees:

-Provided that when, after the grant of a certificate under the Succession Certificate Act, 1889 or under the Regulation of the Bombay Code No. VIII of 1827, in respect of any property included in an estate, a grant of probate or letters of administration is made in respect of the same estate, the fee payable in respect of the latter grant shall be reduced by the amount of the fee paid in respect of the former grant.

-In any case

-Two per centum on the amount or value of any debt or security specified in certificate under section 8 of the Act, and three per centum on the amount or value of any debt or security to which the certificate is extended under section 10 of the Act.

-Notes-(I) The amount of a debt is its amount, including interest, on the day on which the inclusion of the debt in the certificate is applied for, so far as such amount can be ascertained.

-(2) Whether or not any power with respect to a security specified in a certificate has been conferred, under the Act, and where such a power has been so conferred, whether the power is for the receiving of interest or dividends on, or for the negotiation or transfer' of, the security, or for both purposes,
+Number Proper fee 1 [12.
+Certificate under the Succession Certificate Act, 1889 2 • When such amount or value exceeds fifty thousand rupees: Provided that when, after the grant of a certificate under the Succession Certificate Act, 1889 2 or under the Regulation of the Bombay Code No. VIII of 1827, in respect of any property included in an estate, a grant of probate or letters of administration is made in respect of the same estate, the fee payable in respect of the latter grant shall be reduced by the amount of the fee paid in respect of the former grant.
+In any case Two per centum on such amount or value].
+Two per centum on the amount or value of any debt of security specified in the certificate under section 8 of the Act, and three per centum on the amount or value of any debt or security to which the certificate is extended under section 10 of the Act.
+Notes -(I) The amount of a debt is its amount, including interest, on the day on which the inclusion of the debt in the certificate is applied for, so fa as such amount can be ascertained.
+(2) Whether or not any powe with respect to a security specified in a certificate has been conferred, under the Act and where such a power has been so conferred, whethe the power is for the receiving of interest or dividends on, o for the negotiation or transfer of, the security, or for both

 Subs. by Act 7 of 1889, sec.
-13, for article 12,

-2. See now the Indian Succession Act, 1925 (39 of 1925).
+13, for article 12.
+See now the Indian Succession Act, 1925 (39 of 1925).

-Proper fee [(1) As regards debts and securities the value of the security is its market-value on the day on which the inclusion of the security in the certificate is applied for, so far as such value can be ascertained.]
-The same fee as would be payable in respect of a certificate under the Succession Certificate Act, 1889 or in respect of an extension of such a certificate, as the case may be.
-(2) As regards other property in respect of which the certiticate is granted- When the amount or value of such property exceeds one thousand rupees, but does not exceed ten Two per centum on such amount or value. thousand rupees.
-When such amount or value exceeds ten thousand rupees, but does not exceed fifty thousand Two and one-half per centum on such amount or value.
+Number Proper fee 1 [12A.
+Certificate under the Regulation of the Bombay Code No. VIII of 1827.
+2 [(1) As regards debts and securities the value of the security is its market-value on the day on which the inclusion of the security in the certificate is applied for, so far as such value can be ascertained.]
+The same fee as would be payable in respect of a certificate under the Succession Certificate Act, 1889 3 or in respect of an extension o such a certificate, as the (2) As regards other property in respect of which the certiticate is granted- When the amount or value of such property exceeds one thousand rupees, but does not exceed ten case may be.
+Two per centum on such amount or value. thousand rupees.
+When such amount or value exceeds ten thousand rupees, but does not exceed fifty thousand rupees.
+Two and one-half pe centum on such amount o value.
 When such amount or value exceeds fifty thousand rupees.
 Three per centum on such amount or value.]]
-When the amount or value of the subject-matter in dispute does not exceed twenty-five rupees.
+4 [13.
+Application to the S[High Court of Punjab] for the exercise of its jurisdiction under section 44 of the Punjab Courts Act, 1918 or to the Court of the Financial When the amount or value of the subject-matter in dispute does not exceed twenty-five rupees.
 Two rupees.
-When such amount or value exceeds twenty-five rupees.
+Commissioner of Punjab for the exercise of its revisional jurisdiction under section 84 of the Punjab Tenancy Act, 1887. ${}^{6}[ ]$ ${}^{7}[ ]$ When such amount or value exceeds twenty-five rupees.
 The fee leviable on a memorandum of appeal.
-(2) As regards other property in respect of which the certiticate is granted- When the amount or value of such property exceeds one thousand rupees, but does not exceed ten thousand rupees.
-When such amount or value exceeds ten thousand rupees, but does not exceed fifty thousand rupees.
-When such amount or value exceeds fifty thousand rupees.
-When such amount or value of the subject-matter in dispute does not exceed twenty-five rupees.
-When such amount or value